-Fortunately the trial is currently only available to customer who opt in to the new service, in New York, Los Angeles, Chicago, and San Francisco.
+Fortunately, the trial is currently only available to customers who opt in to the new service, in New York, Los Angeles, Chicago, and San Francisco.

 The ShopAlerts service by AT&T will send consumers offers, rewards, and coupons based on their specific geographic location.
-Which are triggered by a “geo-fence” (a virtual-perimeter around a retail location), that are created by AT&T around and area or event via geographic location.
-Once trigger by going inside a geo-fence location, participants will then receive relevant marketing messages to their mobile devices.
+These offers are triggered by a “geo-fence” (a virtual perimeter around a retail location), which is created by AT&T around an area or event via geographic location.
+Once triggered by going inside a geo-fence location, participants will then receive relevant marketing messages to their mobile devices.

-Currently advertisers on the service are : HP, Kmart, JetBlue, SC Johnson, Kibbles ‘n Bits, Nature’s Recipe and the National Milk Mustache “got milk?”
+Currently, advertisers on the service include: HP, Kmart, JetBlue, SC Johnson, Kibbles ‘n Bits, Nature’s Recipe, and the National Milk Mustache “got milk?”
 Campaign.
+These brands are leveraging the ShopAlerts service to deliver timely and relevant offers to consumers, enhancing their shopping experience and driving sales.

-Katie Thompson, associate director of digital media of JetBlue, explains what it will mean for retailers.
+Katie Thompson, associate director of digital media at JetBlue, explains what it will mean for retailers:

 “We were excited about the opportunity because it takes the onus off of the advertiser to build a large database of opt-in users that the true power of the technology can be harnessed,”